Capstone Experience

 Practice orientated

-• Service learning - participate in an organised service activity meets community needs impacting student??s personal, attitudinal, moral, social and cognitive outcomes
+• Service learning - participate in an organised service activity that meets community needs, impacting student's personal, attitudinal, moral, social and cognitive outcomes

 • Internships - directly linked to the student's future professional world and unit of study developing a strategic focus on structured work based learning